 These schemes protect any money you pay to the agent as deposit and rent - even if the agent closes down.

-You should be very careful about scams.
+You should be careful about scams.
 Always make sure that anyone claiming to be a landlord or an agent is genuine.
 Unfortunately there have been many scams – for example when would-be tenants are tricked into paying an upfront fee to rent a property that in reality either does not exist, has already been rented out, or has been rented to multiple victims at the same time.

-The council’s Trading Standards service will take action against any agent who does not make it clear whether they belong to a Client Money Protection Scheme – or does not display that membership clearly.
+The council’s Trading Standards service will take action against any agent who does not belong to a Client Money Protection Scheme – or does not display that membership clearly.

-Citizens Advice consumer helpline
+- Citizens Advice consumer helpline